 - Does the notebook binding work for you?
 Spiral notebooks are good if you want to lay you book flat while you write.
 But for some people, the bump in the middle of the book can block hand movements.

-- If the notebook is filled with lined pages, do the margins and line spacing suit the size of your handwriting or would you feel too confined?
+- Does it suit your handwriting?
+If the notebook is filled with lined pages, do the margins and line spacing suit the size of your handwriting or would you feel too confined?

 - Is the paper blend suitable?
 Do you use an ink pen when you write?
 If so, you'll want thicker paper that can absorb ink without bleeding through to the other side.

-- Do you plan to use the journal on the go, or just at home at your desk.
+- Where will you use it?
+Do you plan to use the journal on the go, or just at home at your desk?
 If you choose a journal that's too big to put in your purse or satchel, you might miss the jot down random ideas inspired by the world around you.
 On the other hand, a book that is too small may be frustrating to use if you have to keep flipping pages as you write.

 Ultimately, the best writing notebook is the one that you are going to enjoy using.
 The more pleasurable it is to use, then more you'll write and then better your writing will be.
 It's as simple as that!